-Sneak peek: Losing your temper with your toddler is not something most of us would hold up as our best parenting moment, but it happens.
+Sneak peek: Losing patience with your toddler is not something most of us would hold up as our best parenting moment, but it happens.
 Research offers us some insight into the underlying reason why it’s hard to keep your cool.

 As most parents know, feeling some degree of fatigue on a daily basis is an almost inescapable part of early parenthood.
 Caring for small children takes a lot of energy and many parents are often caring for an infant (who may not sleep through the night yet) at the same time as a toddler or preschooler.

-Losing Your Temper with Your Toddler: The Role of Fatigue
+Losing Temper with Your Toddler: The Role of Fatigue

 - polite do: mother requests that the child perform or stop performing a behavior